-- 1) having two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms; or - 2) having three (3) or more axles regardless of weight; or - 3) used in combination when the weight of such combination exceeds 26,000 pounds or 11,797 kilograms gross vehicle weight.
+- 1) having two (2) axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms; or - 2) having three (3) or more axles regardless of weight; or - 3) is used in combination when the weight of such combination exceeds 26,000 pounds or 11,797 kilograms gross vehicle or registered gross vehicle weight.
 "Qualified Motor Vehicle" does not include recreational vehicles.